tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Summer had a broken fibula.
 She'd caught her foot on a root in the dark and gone down, and what she'd seen in the trees while she was on the ground I have never been able to get the full account of.
 She's told me pieces over the years, different pieces at different times, and I've never pushed for the whole.

-Cecile had separated from Summer for about ninety seconds during our exit.
-What happened in those ninety seconds she has not told me and I have not asked.
+Cecile had separated from Summer during our exit.
+What happened in that time, she has not told me and I have not asked.
 She walked to the car when we got to the road, got in the back seat, sat there until Summer got in beside her, and then the three of us drove back to town in silence.
 We went to the hospital and said nothing to anyone in the waiting room about where we had been or what we had seen.

 Iris was found at 7:41 the following morning, half a mile south of where we'd found her.
 The jacket she had been wearing in the clearing hung loose on her frame.
 The scrapes on her hands were deeper, packed with dirt.
 The leaves tangled in her hair had dried and become brittle overnight, and new bruises and open scratches marked her skin in places that hadn't been there before.